basnijholt/markdown-code-runner/README.md

 ### :computer: Idea 2: Show command-line output

 Use `markdown-code-runner` to display the output of a command-line program.
-For example, the following Markdown file shows the helper options of this package:
+For example, the following Markdown file shows the helper options of this package.

+Using a hidden code block:
 <!-- SKIP -->
 ```markdown
 <!-- START_CODE -->